An engine failure is always bad news because it involves making some major decisions:

 Which of these options is the best way to go, and which will give you the best return for your investment?

-FIX IT OR FORGET IT?
+FIX YOUR ENGINE OR REPLACE IT?

-If your car or truck is less than 10 years old, and you really like it, or you can't afford to buy another vehicle at this time, your best choice is probably to repair or replace the old engine.
+If your car or truck is less than 10 years old, and you really like it, or you can't afford to buy another vehicle at this time, your best choice is probably to repair or replace your engine.
 Cars and trucks depreciate rapidly as time goes by, even if they are not driven much.
 By the time your vehicle needs an engine, its "book value" or "trade-in" value may be so low that sinking more money into the vehicle does not make economic sense.
 Consequently, if your car or truck is worth less than about $2000, think long and hard before you put any more money into major repairs.
 Your money wold be better spent on a newer vehicle.

-Because of all the parts and labor that are required to rebuild a high mileage engine, many repair shops and dealers recommend replacing your old engine with a new "crate engine" or a "remanufactured" engine.
+Because of all the parts and labor that are required to rebuild a high mileage engine, many repair shops and dealers recommend replacing your old engine with a new "crate engine" or a "remanufactured" (reman) engine.
 Both come more or less complete, and can usually be installed in a day.
 There are no delays waiting for machine work or parts for your old engine, and most crate engines and reman engines come with a warranty.

 As for used engines, they can be risky.
 An engine from a low mileage wreck at a salvage yard is probably okay.
 By low mileage, we mean less than about 60,000 miles.
 And if the salvage yard will guarantee the engine is good (some will, some won't), it would probably be much less expensive to buy the used engine and have it installed.
 But if the engine has a lot of miles on it, or it came out of a junked car (not a wrecked car), or the salvage yard won't guarantee it, don't buy it.
 Keep looking or opt for a new crate engine or reman engine from a reputable supplier.